Girv98/asca-rust/doc/doc-web.md

 ### Cloning Rules
 As a language can go through the same sound change multiple times, it is useful to not have to rewrite the same rules again and again.
-A rule block can be duplicated using the copy widget on the block.
-This has the effect of copying the block below itself.
+A rule block can be duplicated below itself using the copy widget on the block.
 This rule block can then be moved to the desired location with the drag and drop feature.

 ### Temporarily Disabling Rules
 A rule block can be disabled using the toggle switch widget present on each block.
 This makes the block transparent to ASCA and therefore